Confocal microscopy: Biology and medicine

 Example of a stack of confocal microscope images showing the distribution of actin filaments throughout a cell.

 Clinically, CLSM is used in the evaluation of various eye diseases, and is particularly useful for imaging, qualitative analysis, and quantification of endothelial cells of the cornea.
 It is used for localizing and identifying the presence of filamentary fungal elements in the corneal stroma in cases of keratomycosis, enabling rapid diagnosis and thereby early institution of definitive therapy.
 Research into CLSM techniques for endoscopic procedures (endomicroscopy) is also showing promise.
 In the pharmaceutical industry, it was recommended to follow the manufacturing process of thin film pharmaceutical forms, to control the quality and uniformity of the drug distribution.
 Confocal microscopy is also used to study biofilms — complex porous structures that are the preferred habitat of microorganisms.
 Some of temporal and spatial function of biofilms can be understood only by studying their structure on micro- and meso-scales.
 The study of microscale is needed to detect the activity and organization of single microorganisms.

 Optics and crystallography

 CLSM is used as the data retrieval mechanism in some 3D optical data storage systems and has helped determine the age of the Magdalen papyrus.

 Audio preservation

 The IRENE system makes use of confocal microscopy for optical scanning and recovery of damaged historical audio.
+Wax phonograph cylinders inherently degrade due to contact with the stylus when replayed as intended; microscopy is non-contact, and often gives better sound than stylus playback.

 Material's surface characterization

 Laser scanning confocal microscopes are used in the characterization of the surface of microstructured materials, such as Silicon wafers used in solar cell production.
-During the first processing steps, wafers are wet-chemically etch with acid or alkaline compounds, rendering a texture to their surface.
+During the first processing steps, wafers are wet-chemically etched with acid or alkaline compounds, rendering a texture to their surface.
 Laser confocal microscopy is then used to observe the state of the resulting surface at the micrometer lever.
 Laser confocal microscopy can also be used to analyze the thickness and height of metallization fingers printed on top of solar cells.